Schwimmen: History

 According to Kastner, the game is not well recorded in the literature, but appears to go back to a French ancestor, Commerce, that was first mentioned in 1718 in the Academie des Jeux.

 The game was included in the list of games prohibited in Austria-Hungary by the Ministry of Justice under the names Trente-un and Feuer – but whilst the former name can also refer to the aforementioned Siebzehn und vier ancestor, the name Feuer clearly refers to this game, because in the most common variation a hand of three Aces (Feuer) has special significance (see below).

 Rules

 General

 Schwimmen is played in clockwise order with a pack of 32 French, Double German or German playing cards (Skat pack).
 A second pack may be used if there are more than 6 players.
 When on lead, each player aims to form a certain combination of hand cards by exchanging.
 The aim of the game is to avoid having the combination with the lowest point value.

 Aim

 There are two ways in which combinations can be formed.
-The first is where a player either collects cards of the same suit and adds their point values (c.f. the game of Einundvierzig), whereby:
+The first is where a player either collects cards of the same suit and adds their point values (cf. the game of Einundvierzig), whereby: